1jour1vin

 Manuals

-Slow maceration for 3 to 4 weeks, punching down or pumping over during fermentation, depending on the vintage.
+Slow maceration lasting 3 to 4 weeks, with punching down or pumping over during fermentation, depending on the vintage

 Livestock farming

-10 months in concrete vats and oak barrels used once, twice, and never before, sourced from forests in the Nivernais, Limousin, and Allier regions.
+Aged for 10 months in concrete tanks and in oak barrels—including one-year-old, two-year-old, and new barrels—made from wood sourced from the forests of Nivernais, Limousin, and Allier

 Alcohol content